claudiodobniewski/ExamenPHPUserProfileAPI/README.md

 ## Installation

+Develope on PHP 5.6.21 and Symfony 3.2.3, ORM Doctrine

 Provide code examples and explanations of how to get the project.

-instalar desde GIT - command line
+Checkout (clone) from  GitHub - command line

 verificar que los directorios (recursivo) tengan permisos totales (rw) para u-g-o